fortuneonyeka/ruby-enumerable/README.md

 ```
 You can also use [Online Ruby Compiler](https://www.tutorialspoint.com/execute_ruby_online.php).
 Just copy the contents of test.rb there and it will execute the program for you.

+Testing With Rspec
+- Test cases have been written carefully to make sure the public methods works as expected
+- From the Terminal run the command
+$ rspec

 ### Authors

 👤 **Ihedoro Fortunatus**